isomerpages/moe-jurongvillesec/_parents-information/DSA/Direct School Admission (DSA).md

 		<td rowspan="3">Visual and Performing Arts</td>
 		<td>Chinese Orchestra</td>
 		<td rowspan="3">Applicants should<br>--be passionate and possess the aptitude in the visual and performing arts. <br>--be members of his/her school visual and performing arts CCA.</td>
-		<td valign="center" rowspan="4">Shortlisted applicants will be required to undergo performance tasks and interview</td>
+		<td valign="middle" rowspan="4">Shortlisted applicants will be required to undergo performance tasks and interview</td>
 	</tr>
 	<tr>
 		<td>English Drama</td>